richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_PowerApp+RBAC.md

 This solution will address requirements in three exercises:

 * Exercise 1: Prepare Index
+* Exercise 2: Secure Index
-* Exercise 2: Create Flow
+* Exercise 3: Create Flow
-* Exercise 3: Create App
+* Exercise 4: Create App

 -----

 ## Exercise 1: Prepare Index
-In this exercise, we will create an index using sample data, create a Demo App, and then configure index security.
+In this exercise, we will create an index using sample data.

 ### Step 1: Create Index